theOsaroJ/pyOPAC/README.md

 - **Additional Libraries:**
   RDKit and Open Babel (install these separately, as they are not available via PyPI).

+  Conda is preferred and for a simple installation process, run install.sh.
+Also activate conda environment each time you need to use pyOPAC

 ## Usage

 ### Data Preparation